Friends of the Farm pens new book to profile Arboretum trees

 “I hope that readers will learn a little bit about the diverse and interesting collection of trees that exist in the arboretum,” explained Hinchcliff.
 “I hope they do more than just enjoy it as a beautiful recreation space.
 It’s important we provide some practical information on the trees of Ottawa.”

-Friends of the Trees will officially be launched during an event at the farm’s Neatby Building from 3 to 5 p.m. on Oct.
-6.
+Pathways to the Trees will officially be launched during an event at the farm’s Neatby Building from 3 to 5 p.m. on Oct.
+16.

 A variety of trees on a sunny day.